-- Women in BC represent over 36% of entrepreneurs, the highest rate in Canada.
+- Women in BC represent over 37% of all business owners.

-- On third of all wages in B.C. are paid to workers of a small business, the highest share in Canada.
+- Nearly one third of all wages in B.C. are paid to workers of a small business, the highest share in Canada.

 2. The buck now stops - and starts - with you.
 Are you ready for that?